aiven/devportal/docs/products/kafka/concepts/tiered-storage-how-it-works.rst

 Data retrieval
 -----------------
 When consumers fetch records stored in remote storage, the broker downloads and caches these records locally.
 This allows for quicker access in subsequent retrieval operations.

-Aiven will use a small amount of disk (between 2GB and 16GB, based on the 5% of disk available on the broker) to store records fetched temporally.
+Aiven allocates a small amount of disk space, ranging from 2GB to 16GB, equivalent to 5% of the broker's total available disk, for the temporary storage of fetched records.

 Security
 --------